-When considering continuing to adopt the going concern basis in preparing the annual report and financial statements, the directors have taken into account a number of factors, including the following:
+When considering continuing to adopt the going concern basis in preparing the annual reports and financial statements, the directors have taken into account a number of factors, including the following:

-- The Group's revenue derives principally from regulated electricity distribution and this was not materially affected by the Pandemic.
-The regulatory regime allows for the recovery of allowed costs in full over the long term. - The Northern Powergrid Group's main subsidiaries, the Company and Northern Powergrid (Yorkshire) plc, are stable electricity distribution businesses operating an essential public service and are regulated by the GEMA.
-In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000; - The Northern Powergrid Group is profitable with strong underlying cash flows.
-Northern Powergrid Holdings Company, a company in the Northern Powergrid Group, the Company and Northern Powergrid (Yorkshire) plc hold investment grade credit ratings; - The Group is financed by long-term borrowings with an average maturity of 17 years and has access to shortterm committed borrowing facilities of £192 million provided by Lloyds Bank plc, National Westminster Bank plc and Santander UK plc; - The Northern Powergrid Group plans to issue long-term borrowings within the next 12 months and benefits from strong investment-grade credit ratings which allow access to a range of financing options; - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
-The directors have had discussions with the bank who have indicated that they would continue to provide the short-term facilities to the Northern Powergrid Group for the foreseeable future on acceptable terms; and - Consideration was also given to the obligations contained in the Company's and Northern Powergrid (Yorkshire) plc.'s licences to provide Ofgem with annual certificates, confirming that the directors have a reasonable expectation that the Group will have sufficient financial and operational resources available for the continuation of business for a period of at least 12 months.
+- The Company's revenue derives principally from regulated electricity distribution and this was not materially affected by the Pandemic.
+The regulatory regime allows for recovery of allowed costs in full over the long term. - The Northern Powergrid Group's main subsidiaries, the Company and Northern Powergrid (Northeast) plc, are stable electricity distribution businesses operating an essential public service and are regulated by the Gas and Electricity Markets Authority ("GEMA").
+In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000;

+- The Northern Powergrid Group is profitable with strong underlying cash flows.
+Northern Powergrid Holdings Company, a company in the Northern Powergrid Group, The Company and Northern Powergrid (Northeast) plc hold investment grade credit ratings; - The Northern Powergrid Group is financed by long-term borrowings with an average maturity of 17 years and has access to short-term committed borrowing facilities of £192 million provided by Lloyds Bank plc, National Westminster Bank plc and Santander UK plc; - The Northern Powergrid Group plans to issue long-term borrowings within the next 12 months and benefits from strong investment-grade credit ratings which allow access to a range of financing options; - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
+The directors have had discussions with the bank who have indicated that they would continue to provide the short-term facilities to the Northern Powergrid Group for the foreseeable future on acceptable terms; and - Consideration was also given to the obligations contained in the Company's and Northern Powergrid (Northeast) plc.'s licences to provide Ofgem with annual certificates, confirming that the directors have a reasonable expectation that the Company will have sufficient financial and operational resources available for the continuation of business for a period of at least 12 months.
 The board determined any material variations to the assumptions used when providing those certificates were unlikely within the eight-year period or beyond.

-Consequently, after making enquiries, including detailed considerations of the impact of the coronavirus pandemic, the directors have a reasonable expectation that the Group and Company has adequate resources to continue in operational existence for the foreseeable future.
-In addition, a letter of support was received from Northern Powergrid Holdings Company.
+Consequently, after making enquiries, including detailed considerations of the impact of the coronavirus pandemic, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.